-- On the chart “Total Units YTD Var % by Month and Manufacturer” in the bottom right– we have positive variance and that is a good sign, we are doing better than last year but so is another competitor, Aliqui.
+- On the Total Units YTD Var % by Month and Manufacturer chart in the bottom right, notice that we have positive variance, which is a good sign.
+We're doing better than last year, but so is our competitor, Aliqui.

-- The bottom left chart shows all the category segments except for VanArsdel’s two strongest segments.
-Filtering by category by clicking on the bars helps identify potential expansion areas for VanArsdel.
+- The Total Units by Segment chart in the bottom-left shows all the category segments, except for VanArsdel’s two strongest segments.
+Select each of the segments in turn to identify potential expansion areas for VanArsdel.

 By filtering the visualizations by VanArsdel, by segment, by month, and by region, we can discover growth opportunities for VanArsdel.